VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 > [!INFO] This will be run on a tick based simulation, where a tick is analogous to a second.

 #### Car Sensor

+The input stream of the car sensor diagram is the the form `(c|n)+` where `c` indicates a car is on the sensor this tick and `n` indicates no car car is on the sensor.

 ```mermaid
 ---
 title: Car Sensor Diagram